Young and Hungry Arts Trust: Background

 In 1994 Conrad Newport produced the first The Young and Hungry Festival of New Theatre at BATS Theatre.
-It was one-act plays with a cast and crew of young people ranging from 16 - 25 years old with a professional environment lead by processional directors.
+It was one-act plays with a cast and crew of young people ranging from 16 – 25 years old with a professional environment led by processional directors.
 It continued to be an annual festival at BATS with three commissioned plays by emerging playwrights until it expanded to Auckland at the Basement Theatre with three shows a year from 2012 and 2015.
 An Ambassadors programme with Auckland Theatre Company was added to support engagement with youth for longer than the rehearsal period and season.
 The focus has always been to support learning about theatre for young people through application.

 Playmarket published a volume in 2010, Three Plays - Young & Hungry with plays: queen b, by Pip Hall; Exchange by Lauren Jackson; and Urban Hymns by Mīria George.

 It closed in October 2022 with the board stating "difficulties of seeking funding project-to-project, the limited ability to provide long-term assured employment, and as a result, a limited capacity to invest in long-term planning."